ysufmv/vue-jsbarcode/README.md

 A Vue 3 component wrapper for [JsBarcode](https://github.com/lindell/JsBarcode), allowing you to generate barcodes in your Vue3.js applications easily.
 This component supports multiple barcode formats and is fully customizable via props that map directly to JsBarcode options.

-The existing JsBarcode port for Vue 3 [vue-barcode](https://www.npmjs.com/package/vue-barcode) works well for most cases except its dependencies have not been updated for some time, which necessitated a new port.
-In addition, I required ability to allow multiple barcodes on the same page, which didn't work in [vue-barcode] due to the way the barcode element was selected.
+The existing JsBarcode port for Vue 3 [vue3-barcode](https://www.npmjs.com/package/vue3-barcode) works well for most cases except its dependencies have not been updated for some time, which necessitated a new port.
+In addition, I required ability to allow multiple barcodes on the same page, which didn't work in vue3-barcode due to the way the barcode element was selected.
 This has been fixed in this port.

 Since its a port of JsBarcode, all functionality available should work in the same manner.
 I used an AI to quickly pull up the following documentation.